OpenClaw 2026.4.7 shipped memory-wiki on April 8. Your agent can now build its own knowledge base. Here's what that means and how to enable it.

 Here's where it gets interesting.

 When memory-wiki and Dreaming work together, the consolidation pipeline can feed structured claims into the wiki alongside raw MEMORY.md entries.
-The agent's knowledge doesn't just accumulate.
-It gets organized, verified, and maintained automatically.
+The agent's knowledge doesn't just accumulate — it gets organized, verified, and maintained automatically.
+Memory-wiki is the foundation.
+Dreaming is the process that keeps it current.

 For the broader comparison of memory plugins and how they complement memory-wiki, our plugins guide covers the memory stack including QMD, Mem0, Cognee, and now memory-wiki.

-Why this matters beyond the technical details
+Why this matters

 Memory-wiki is the first time OpenClaw's memory system moved from "store and search text" to "maintain structured knowledge."
 It's the difference between an assistant with a pile of sticky notes and an assistant with a well-organized reference manual.
+The action layer (web search, file ops, code execution) has always been OpenClaw's strength; the memory layer was the weak spot, and structured claims with provenance close that gap.

-If you want memory-wiki managed alongside your entire OpenClaw deployment, give Better Claw a try. $29/month per agent, BYOK with 28+ providers.
+If you want memory-wiki managed alongside your entire OpenClaw deployment, give Better Claw a try. $19/month per agent, BYOK with 28+ providers.
 Updates land automatically.
 Memory persistence is built in.
 Your agent builds its knowledge base while you focus on what the knowledge is about, not how it's stored.

 Frequently Asked Questions